jomurgel/Emijo-Bootstrap/readme.md

 This is a clean WordPress starter theme based on the Emi starter theme.
 A solid starting point when thinking about structure, SEO and other functionality.

+Also built with Susy, which can be found [Here](https://github.com/jomurgel/Emijo).

 Features
 ------------
 * @media queries via [Breakpoint](http://breakpoint-sass.com/) - Right in your _mixins.scss file.